Take-Some-Bytes/python_http_parser/CONTRIBUTING.rst

 ---------------
 - If you're submitting a pull request for a bug, make sure the bug doesn't already have a PR linked already, and that no one else is assigned to it.
+- Please make sure you add an entry in the CHANGELOG before you submit your pull request, and make sure your entry uses the same style as the rest of the CHANGELOG.
 - Please use ``autopep8`` to format your code.

 Thank you for your contribution!